Reference · Archetypes

 ApproachCurated newness.
 Categories not yet tried.
 Editorial framing.

-What damagesRecommending repeats of what they bought.
+What kills the openRecommending repeats of what they bought.
 Algorithmic similar-product copy.

 Common inLifestyle brands, multi-category D2C, book stores, gourmet food, fashion.